Ozempic vs Wegovy: Same Molecule, Different Approved Use

 Key Fact

-Ozempic and Wegovy contain the same active ingredient (semaglutide) but differ in approved indication and maximum dose.
-Ozempic: FDA-approved for type 2 diabetes, max 2mg.
-Wegovy: FDA-approved for weight management, max 2.4mg.
-STEP 1 showed 14.9% average weight loss with Wegovy dosing.
+Ozempic and Wegovy contain the same active ingredient (semaglutide) but differ in FDA-approved indication and maximum dose.
+Ozempic: indicated for type 2 diabetes, max 2 mg.
+Wegovy: indicated for chronic weight management, max 2.4 mg.
+Both are products of Novo Nordisk and are different from Weight Method's compounded program.

 Ozempic